RevDeBug/revdebug-tutorial-react-js/README.md

 Access the application: Open your browser and navigate to http://localhost:3000/.

 ## Application Overview
-Navigate to Invoices web page. ("Invoice Tutorial" hyperlink)
+Navigate to Invoices web page.

 ![Invoices home page](./public/Images/InvReactHomePage.PNG)